Top 4 Income Tax Tips for Independent Sales Consultants

 This is also the time of year when some direct sales consultants from almost every company are scrambling or panicking because they don’t know what to do.

 Consultant groups and pages are teeming with threads asking for help with their taxes.
 Below are some tips to help you survive taking care of filing your income tax as an independent business owner.

-TIP #1: Outsource it.
 Not likely the info you were hoping for, is it?
 I figure if you already file your own taxes and are familiar with how to handle business filings, you likely would not be reading this article.
 My advice is that if you don’t know what you’re doing, hire a professional.
 That’s what I do.
 Then my time can be better allocated to doing what I do best.
 Also tax rules change every year so a professional is best to maximize your return and save you oodles of time trying to learn all the changes yourself.

-TIP #4: Organization.
-If you’re just now trying to locate all of your receipts and organize your 2010 expenses, then the advice to plan ahead isn’t going to help you for this year.
-But now is a good time to set up a system for your 2011 taxes.
+If you’re just now trying to locate all of your receipts and organize your 2013 expenses, then the advice to plan ahead isn’t going to help you for this year.
+But now is a good time to set up a system for your 2014 taxes.

 There are financial software programs such as Quick Books and Quicken that will help you stay organized.
 If you don’t want to use these software programs, you could use something simple such as an Excel Spreadsheet and a large envelope for receipts.
 If you don’t have MS Office with Excel then you can use a spreadsheet that’s available in Google Docs.
 There are so many options, many of them free, that there is no excuse not to have some system on your computer to track your expenses, as you accumulate them.

 Anytime you purchase business supplies, training materials, advertising or anything else to do with your business, enter it on your spreadsheet, then file the receipt in your envelope.
 Do it as your get them else next year at this time you’ll end up with the same mess you have now.